Executive Director and Board President

 A well respected community activist, Carol has worked closely with BalletRox since 2005.
 Carol is retired New England Area Director for United Auto Workers and Massachusetts AFL-CIO Vice President.
 She is a long-time volunteer Teaching Assistant at BPS Mission Hill School in Jamaica Plain and continues to give back to her community through her leadership and stewardship of BalletRox.

-Treasurer, Jamaica Plain, GPI Models and MASCO
+Treasurer, Jamaica Plain, GPI Models

 Julie has been involved with BalletRox since 2005.
 She’s served as President and Treasurer and is committed to providing opportunity for arts within our local communities.